A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-Refer to names/organizational chart/Terms of References/minutes to provide evidence of the regular activity of the SPM committee/champion.
+Refer to names/organizational chart/Terms of References/minutes to provide evidence of the regular activity of the SEPM committee/champion.

 Field examples / Guidance for implementation

 Review the activities and mandate of the existing board committees.
 There should be a committee explicitly tasked with SPM/SEPM responsibilities.
-If no committee is covering these responsibilities, consider adding a designated SPM committee.
-Potential SPM committee responsibilities include the following: ensuring the credibility of SPM information; engaging employees at all levels in SPM; prioritizing SPM issues to be addressed by the board and management; drawing in relevant expertise for SP research and analysis; and proposing corrective actions for social performance risks identified by the board.
-In addition to having a designated committee that is the focal point for SPM in your institution, some institutions find it help to build in specific SPM responsibilities into the responsibilities of other committees as well to signal clearly how the work of each committee contributes to SPM.
+If no committee is covering these responsibilities, consider adding a designated SEPM committee.
+Potential SEPM committee responsibilities include the following: ensuring the credibility of SEPM information; engaging employees at all levels in SEPM; prioritizing SEPM issues to be addressed by the board and senior management; drawing in relevant expertise for SEPM research and analysis; and proposing corrective actions for social performance risks identified by the board.
+In addition to having a designated committee that is the focal point for SEPM, some providers prefer to build in specific SEPM responsibilities into the responsibilities of other board committees and to signal clearly how the work of each committee contributes to SEPM.

-Examples: SPM committee (representatives from Operations, HR, Audit, Risk) meets quarterly to assess progress towards social objectives based on a template defined with senior management and the board.
-One person, the SPM champion – who is the risk manager – is in charge of twice yearly reports to the Board.
+Examples: SEPM committee (representatives from Operations, HR, Audit, Risk) meets quarterly to assess progress towards social goals and their targets based on a template defined with senior management and the board.
+One person, the SEPM champion – who could be the risk or internal audit manager – is in charge of reports to the Board at each board meeting (mostly quarterly).

 Resources for indicator 2.A.1.1